ipsy-md/docs/docs/cluster/cecile/access.md

     -rw-r--r-- 1 user  101 Jun 12 17:14 id_ed25519.pub
     ```

     - Now that you have the key pair, in case you do not have a password for the cluster you just need to provide the public key, `id_ed25519.pub` in this case, to your cluster administrator.
-If you have a password, you can simply access the folder `.ssh` on our local machine, type `ssh-copy-id <username>@cecile.ovgu.de`, provide the password and your public key will be transferred to the cluster.
+    - If you already have a password, you can simply access the folder `.ssh` on our local machine, type the following command, provide the password and your public key will be transferred to the cluster:
+    ```bash
+    ssh-copy-id <username>@cecile.ovgu.de
+    ```
     - You can now simply type the following command to access the cluster.
 The first time you access the cluster, you will be asked to provide the passphrase one time only.

     ```bash